MORSE and MathStat: Frequently Asked Questions

 - What kind of conditional offer can I expect?

-- Does it matter when I apply?
+- Does it matter whether I apply before or after October 15th?

 - What is the recommended preparatory reading?